Bapiggott/DatasetCreationAndFineTuning/README.md

 - **`accuracy_of_tested_model.py`**: After testing, this script calculates the accuracy of the model and reports it as a readable CSV file..

 ## Data
 In the experiments we conducted, we used 4 different LLMs: [Llama-2-7B](https://huggingface.co/meta-llama/Llama-2-7b), [Llama-2-13B](https://huggingface.co/meta-llama/Llama-2-13b), [GPT-2](https://huggingface.co/gpt2), and [Distil-GPT-2](https://huggingface.co/distilgpt2).
 Below are the results of those experiments.
+The experiments we did were testing the accuracy of the chatbox on different factors to juxtapose the differences: number epochs trained on, dataset size, and amount of parameters of the LLM.
 ### Table 1: The effectiveness of generating response (Llama-2-13B, 1 epoch) - In Percentage.

 | Model Name         | Src_IP | Dst_IP | Src_Port | Dst_Port | Flag   | Seq#   | Ack#   | Length | Overall Average |